UtoECat/jack_utils/README.md

 # jackutils - what is this?
-Jackutils is a library and a set of useful utilities for the jack audio server.
+Jackutils is a library and a set of useful utilities for the JACK.
 The library implements a simple api for managing connected ports using descriptors, connecting and checking whether the jack server is working, opening a glfw window and primitive drawing functions (for visualizations, optional)

-# list of utilites (TODO list lmao)
+# list of utilites
 - *Some simple utilities* **TODO**
+- **Generator** *(increased during time waveform generator)*
 - **Waveform** *(visualization utility)*
 - **Spectrum** *(visualization utility)*